Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 \lem{kronecker-stability} Let $V_\bu$ be an $\alp(r,d,n)$-dimensional representation of the quiver $\bpt$ and let $\SC(V_\bu)$ be the associated complex~\eqref{comrep}.
 Then $V_\bu$ is $\tnt$-(semi)stable if and only if $\SC(V_\bu)$ is (semi)stable in the sense of~\cite[Def.~6.8]{ns}. \elem \prf Just note that a subcomplex in $\SC(V_\bu)$ always corresponds to a subrepresentation $U_\bu \subset V_\bu$, and the expression (1) from \cite[Defenition~6.8]{ns} for $\SC(U_\bu)$ equals $\mu_{\tet^0}(U_\bu)$, while the expression (2) equals $\mu_{\tet^1}(U_\bu)$, \epr

-The following crucial observation relating stability for sheaves and for quiver representations, respectively, is due to Sergey Kuleshov.
+The following crucial observation that relates the notion of stability for sheaves and for quiver representations, respectively, is due to Sergey Kuleshov.
 Parts (2) and (3) (as well as a part of~\refl{monadic-sheaf} below) are also proved in Proposition~6.20 of~\cite{ns}.

 \lem{eq} Let $E$ be a torsion free sheaf with $r(E)=r, \deg(E)=d, c_2(E)=n$ and let $V_\bullet(E)$ be the corresponding representation of the quiver $\bpt$.
 Then